cdn77/debugr/packages/console-handler/README.md

 ### Options

-The `ConsoleLogHandler.create()` factory, as well as the `ConsoleLogHandler()` constructor, accept an optional `options` object with the following keys as the first argument:
+The `ConsoleLogHandler` constructor accepts an optional `options` object with the following keys as the first argument:

 | Option           | Type                                    | Default         | Description                                                                                     |
 |------------------|-----------------------------------------|-----------------|-------------------------------------------------------------------------------------------------|